centrallimit/AssignmentWeek4/README.md

 # Step 1: Data preparation
 * All relevant data is loaded into memory
 * Variables will be named according to their feature names

+# Step 2:
 * Combining the different data sources to a unique data set
-# Step 2:
 * Selection of variables with the "mean" or "std" in their name for further
 * Merge the data to the tidy_data set

+# Step 3:
+* Use descriptive activity names to name the activities in the data set
+* Uses the factor function in R

+# Step 4:
+* Appropiately labels the data set with descriptive variable names
+* Uses regular expressions and the tolower function to clean variable names

-#
+# Step 5:
+* Creates a new data frame from the tidy data
+* Groups the data set by subject and activity
+* Computes the mean of average for each activity and each subject